 Perhaps we shouldn’t be surprised then, that when we opened a private forum for sufferers of drug resistant infections, the women engaged, and the men did not.

-Females have been talking freely on our Chronic Infection Support Group page about re-occurring urinary tract infections, drug resistant chest infections etc. etc. which has enabled them to reassure one another, signpost to services and dismiss the myth that you are alone.
+Females have been talking freely on our Chronic Infection Support Group page.
+They discuss everything from re-occurring urinary tract infections to drug resistant chest infections.
+Chatting has enabled them to reassure one another, signpost to services and dismiss the myth that you are alone.

 Sadly, just one gent has signed-up.

 Urinary tract and sexually transmitted infections can be embarrassing to talk about.
 Then there is that entirely wrong stigma that drug resistant infections (or superbugs) are somehow shameful and your own fault.
 Perhaps the fact that you have tried antibiotics over and over again and they haven’t worked also makes some think they look weak?

 It is all nonsense.
 And dangerous nonsense at that.

 Society already has a laissez-faire attitude to antibiotic-resistance.
 And the current (and understandable) preoccupation with COVID-19 has not helped either, even though there have been mortalities from secondary bacterial infections in those treated in hospital for the virus (2).
 Patients diagnosed with a drug resistant infection probably wouldn’t have heard it called that.
 They probable have never received information on what such an infection is, and how it could impact on your life.

 That is why our Patient Support scheme, the first of its kind in the world, is so vital.
 From its web resources on everything from skin and soft tissue to urinary tract infections and sepsis, to its expertly staffed telephone and email services and of course its Facebook page, it is the one-stop-shop for patients living with drug-resistant infections.